coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/updating-stake-pool-information.md

 # Updating Stake Pool Information

+If you need to update the pledge, fee, margin, IP address, port or metadata for your stake pool, then submit an updated stake pool registration certificate to the blockchain.
+The most recent registration certificate that you submit successfully applies to your stake pool.
+When you update the registration certificate, you do **not** pay a 500 ADA stake pool deposit again.

 {% hint style="danger" %}
-**Important Reminder**:fire: Any changes made in this section take effect in two epochs.
-A common mistake is lowering the pledge amount and removing funds too soon.
-This results in zero rewards as the current live pledge amount is no longer met.
+**Important Reminder**:fire: When you update stake pool information, some changes only apply in two epochs.
+For example, if you decrease the committed pledge for your stake pool, then allow two epoch boundaries to pass before removing ADA from the account containing your pledge.
+If you remove ADA before the decreased pledge amount applies and your stake pool does not meet the committed pledge, then your stake pool loses rewards.
+Confirm information for your stake pool using [PoolTool](https://pooltool.io/) or [ADApools](https://adapools.org), for example.
 {% endhint %}
 <!-- Testing:
 May 7, 2022 - Based on cardanoscan:
-- Changing the margin or committed pledge is updated in the next epoch.
+- Changing metadata, such as the margin or committed pledge, is updated for the pool in the next epoch.
-- Rewards are distributed two epochs later-- that is, five days after the epoch ends-- which aligns with when a change to pool information, including pledge, takes effect.
+- However, changes to stake and margin are applied, and rewards are distributed, two epochs later-- that is, five days after the epoch in which the changes are applied ends. -->

-So, the paragraph above seems to be incorrect.
-However, run a test on testnet to be sure. -->

-{% hint style="info" %}
-If you need to update your pledge, fee, margin, pool IP/port, or metadata, then submit an updated stake pool registration certificate to the blockchain.
-The most recent registration certificate that you submit successfully applies to your stake pool.
-When you update the registration certificate, you do **not** pay a 500 ADA stake pool deposit again.
-{% endhint %}

 First, generate the protocol-parameters.